-- 1. Prepare the carrier for normal excavation work.
+1. Prepare the carrier for normal excavation work.
 Move the carrier to the required position.
-Set the drive to neutral. - 2.
-Set the engine speed to the recommended engine RPM. - 3.
+Set the drive to neutral.

+- 2. Set the engine speed to the recommended engine RPM. - 3.
 Carefully operate the carrier controls to place the cutter-crusher and boom into the crushing position.
 Quick and careless boom movements could result in damage to the cutter-crusher.

-4. Open the crusher jaws, position the object on the fixed jaw side by operating excavator cylinders and close the jaws to crush.
+4. Open crusher jaws, position the object between the jaws and close the jaws to crush.
 When the crusher jaws are closed, a slewing function will work enabling crushing in right angle.
 The best crushing result is obtained by using the tooth area of the crusher jaws.
 Avoid crushing concrete with cutting blades.